dharunkumar56/SignLanguageRecognition/README.md

-This project is a model which recognizes hand signs (thumbs up, thumbs down, thankyou and livelong)
+This project is a model which recognizes hand signs (thumbs up, thumbs down, thankyou and livelong) in real-time

 Supervised learning